 ARTICLE EIGHT | ACCREDITATIONS

 8.1.
-Film and Television professionals (Industry), Media professionals (Press), and Festival Sponsors may request an Accreditation to QL and QP in order to participate in the Festivals.
+Film and Television professionals (Industry), Media professionals (Press), and Festivals Sponsors may request an Accreditation to QL and QP in order to participate in the Festivals.

 8.2.
 Accreditation holders are given free access to all QL and QP screenings, except opening and closing nights (and selected special screenings), subject to ticket availability.
 A ticket must always be obtained at the Box Office, at a maximum of one ticket per screening.
 Tickets can only be obtained for same day or next day screenings.

 8.3.
-Press Accreditation holders are granted priority in booking interviews with Festival guests.
+Press Accreditation holders are granted priority in booking interviews with Festivals guests.

 8.4.
-Accreditation for QL or QP can be requested each year from July 1st, by filling in the online form available in the Festival official websites.
+Accreditation for QL or QP can be requested each year from July 1st, by filling in the online form available in the Festivals official websites.

 8.5.
-Accreditation for QL or QP can only be approved and issued by the Festival organization.
+Accreditation for QL or QP can only be approved and issued by the Festivals organization.